mbinnun/dbdyncode/README.md

 ----
 # General Notes
-1. To use a node js component one of the apps/sites, it has to be installed to the whole project using *npm install --save componentname*<br/>
+1. To use a node js component on one of the apps/sites, it has to be installed to the whole project using *npm install --save componentname*<br/>
 2. On file uploades (multipart/form-data), the uploaded files are deleted from the disk as soon as the request is served.<br/>To save them you may use *DYNEXPRESS.objFs* (or *DYNHTTP.objFs* on Http mode) to get access to the filesystem and move the file to a persistent folder.<br/>
 3. The http-auth password will become MD5 on the next versions of dbdyncode.<br/>
 4. You can use the **TblClasses** to develop your own "modes"/global codes.<br/>Afterwards, run your class/mode using *await DYNCLASSES.RunClass(strModeClassName);*